 This will be the Cambridges’ first official visit to Denmark, and their first official visit to a European nation.

 Crown Princess Mary visited the Horn of Africa in August this year to bring attention to the humanitarian efforts.

-Read more about the upcoming visit here.Filed under British Royals, Danish Royals
+Read more about the upcoming visit here.Filed under Denmark, The United Kingdom

-Tagged Crown Prince Frederik, Crown Princess Mary, Humanitarian Efforts, The Duchess of Cambridge, The Duke of Cambridge, UNICEF, Working Visit.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Humanitarian Efforts, The Duchess of Cambridge, The Duke of Cambridge, UNICEF, Working Visit.